HEALTH CONCEPTS

 RELAVENCE OF DEFINING HEALTH

-1. First of all it gives us a real picture of health.
+1. First of all it will give us a real picture of health.( Evaluation of health)

 2. It helps determine the exact health status of an individual.